petersulyok/smfc/README.md

 - For `SATA` disks the `drivetemp` kernel module should be loaded (this is the fastest way to read disk temperature and the kernel module can report the temperature during sleep mode!)
 - For `SAS/SCSI` disks the `hddtemp` command will be used to read disk temperature (NO daemon mode is required for `hddtemp`!)
 - Different disks types can be mixed in `hd_names=` configuration parameter but the power management (standy mode) and *Standby guard* feature will not be supported in this case.
-- Although `smfc` can handle NVME SSDs, it is NOT RECOMMENDED to include NVME disks in `hd_names=` parameters, because the hard disks and NVME SSDs are operating in quite different temperature zones (e.g. 40 C vs 70 C).
+- Although `smfc` can handle NVME SSDs, it is NOT RECOMMENDED to mix NVME SSD and SATA/SCSI disks in `hd_names=` parameters, because they are operating in quite different temperature intervals (e.g. 30-40C vs 40-80C).
 - The service can identify the disk types automatically based on the tags (`ata-`/`-SATA`, `nvme-` and `scsi-`)

 ### 6. Super Micro compatibility